 The most important thing here is tight lines!
 Not just when a fish hits, but through every drift.
 Heavy nymphs and unique "indicators" (not technically indicators in the Euro world) offer a swift and efficient way to cover a lot of water, especially in freestone rivers.
 A heavy nymph is important to get down fast and keep your line tight.
 The rods are typically longer, maybe around 10 or 11 feet.
 The leaders are also longer featuring a section of colored line to see if your fly is at depth, or maybe a coiled line to indicate the strike.

 Czech seems to be the most popular of all Euro tactics.
 These tight line Euro tactics feature short casts, or "lobs" to get the fly to the trout, likely upstream at a diagonal.
 The rod is kept high and follows the fly back downstream at the precise speed it would drift naturally.
 Once a hit is felt, simply set the hook.

 Streams will actually move faster at the top, meaning your typical American indicator will speed up your subsurface fly, making it look abnormal to the trout.
-With tightline nymphing such as Euro tactics, you can actually choose your speed of drift.
-Some trout will just take little tastes of a fly, or swipes.
-It is much easier to distinguish these via feel than a conventional indicator, that may not even show these actions.
+With tight line nymphing such as Euro tactics, you can actually choose your speed of drift.
+Some trout will just take little tastes of a fly or swipes.
+It is much easier to distinguish these via feel than a conventional indicator, which may not even show these actions.

 The United States Fly Fishing Team and most international world champion teams choose European nymphing as a primary way of catching their fish.
 Let that sink in.